Your connection is slow when you have fiber? Here's how to fix it

 Prefer wired connections

-This is not a repair tip for your Wifi that does not work, but remember to connect your wired devices using a Ethernet cable when you can.
+This is not repair advice for your WiFi which is not working, but consider connecting your wired devices using a Ethernet cable when you can.
 Obviously on mobile phones for example it is not playable.

-However, whether you have a fixed computer or even a portable radiator, it is clearly better to connect it directly to your wired box rather than using Wifi, which as you see at home tends to have problems quite easily. .
+However, whether you have a desktop computer or a portable radiator, it is clearly better to connect it directly to your wired box rather than using WiFi, which as you see at home tends to have problems quite easily .

 Info: be aware that a wired internet connection can reach a theoretical speed of 10 Gbit/s.
-On the other hand, the new Wi-Fi standards like 802.11ac or 802.11n only offer maximum speeds of 866.7 Mbit/s and 150 Mbit/s respectively.
+On the other hand, new WiFi standards like 802.11ac or 802.11n only offer maximum speeds of 866.7 Mbit/s and 150 Mbit/s respectively.

-The only problem is that the wired connection is not the most practical and sometimes requires you to run a cable to your desk.
+The only problem is that the wired connection is not the most practical and sometimes requires pulling a cable to your desk.
 But it is clearly the solution that allows you to have the most stable connection possible when you browse the net.

 Start by speedtesting your fiber connection

-Now that we have seen this prelude, let's look at your problem.
-The first thing we will look to see is if the problem really comes from your internet connection and nothing else.
-To do this, first test whether the slowdown occurs on several sites.
+Now that we have seen this prelude, let's focus on your problem.
+The first thing we will try to see is if the problem really comes from your internet connection and nothing else.
+To do this, first test whether the slowdowns occur on several sites.

-If this is not the case, it may be the site you are visiting that is having problems and not your internet connection.
-On the other hand, if it is a general problem, it could be your Wifi.
+If this is not the case, it may be the site you are viewing that is having problems and not your internet connection.
+On the other hand, if it's a general problem, it could be your WiFi.

-In this case, go to Fast.com to test the quality of your internet connection and you should see that this is well below what was announced by your operator.
-If not, there may be a problem with your machine.
+In this case, go to Fast.com for test the quality of your internet connection and you should see that this is well below what was announced by your operator.
+If not, it may be your machine that has a problem.

 Check that nothing is consuming too much of your connection's bandwidth

-If you ever have slowdowns on your WiFi connection, one of the checks to do, especially if you live with your family and therefore several people use the internet at the same time, is to see if some are not using the bandwidth a lot.
+If you ever experience slowdowns on your WiFi connection, one of the checks to do, especially if you live with family and several people use the Internet at the same time, is to see if some of them are not using a lot of bandwidth.

-Indeed, it is not extensible and if some people use a lot of this bandwidth, to download for example, we can quickly understand that for you, there is not much left and that you experience slowdowns.
+In fact, it is not expandable and if some people use a lot of this bandwidth, for downloading for example, we can understand quite quickly that for you, there is not much left and that you are experiencing slowdowns.

 If the problem comes from there, two solutions are available to you.
 The first is to convince the person downloading to continue later.
-Otherwise, you will simply have to wait for this download to finish so that you can enjoy your connection at full power again.
+Otherwise, you will simply have to wait for this download to complete to be able to enjoy your connection at full power again.

 Avoid proximity to certain devices

-Now that we have eliminated all the problems other than those coming from the device itself or from the people with you, it is so much to be interested in the box itself and the first thing to do note, these are the waves that could interfere with the Wifi of your fiber.
+Now that we have eliminated all the problems other than those coming from the device itself or the people with you, it is time to take an interest in the box itself and the first thing to do is be careful, these are the waves that could interfere with the Wifi of your fiber.

 Indeed, Wifi is precisely a wave system and in the presence of similar waves, there can be a interference that will affect the quality of the internet connection that you are going to have.
 Thus, for example, it is recommended to always keep the boxes away from microwaves.

 But they are not the only ones.
-Indeed, the other great classic interference is baby monitors and Smart TV.
-But more generally, we advise you to keep your box away from any wireless device.
+Indeed, the other great classic of interference is baby monitors and Smart TV.
+But more generally, we advise you to keep your box away from any device operating wirelessly.

 Attention to metal structures

 If you use your box in a house, this problem will not generally arise.
-However, if you are using your fan box on a commercial premises, it is much more likely.
-Indeed, these premises are often made from an iron structure.
+However, if you use your box fan in a commercial premises, this is much more likely.
+In fact, these premises are often made from an iron structure.

 Now, this iron structure, it makes what is called a Faraday cage.
 We are not going to go into the details of the physical functioning of this Faraday cage, just know that it blocks the waves and therefore reduces the efficiency of the fiber.

-This, for example, explains why in some stores you don't have a mobile network.
-Therefore, if your box has to go through too much iron, you may have performance problems.
+This, for example, explains why in some stores you do not have a mobile network.
+Therefore, if your box has to cross too much iron, you may have performance problems.

 Place your router in a central position in your home

 Finally, the last thing to take into account when you install a box is that the theoretical WiFi range is not infinite.
-Indeed, it is 35m and on paper it is good for just about any house.
+Indeed, it is 35m and on paper, it is good for almost all houses.

 Except that thick walls for example or metal structures as we have just seen before can come to spoil the party and in this case, the range at which the Wifi will be effective will be much less.